Donald Trump Will Hold Wisconsin Rally On Night Of Correspondents’ Dinner

 “Under President Trump’s leadership, paychecks are now growing twice as fast for those in the bottom half of the income spectrum.
 Unemployment has hit generational lows, and the U.S.-Mexico-Canada trade agreement will open Canadian dairy markets to farmers all across Wisconsin,” he added.

-It will be Trump’s eighteenth rally since he announced he was running for president, and the third rally he has held in Green Bay.
+It will be Trump’s eighteenth rally since he announced he was running for president in 2020, and the third rally he has held in Green Bay.

 Presidents typically attend the dinner, but Trump has never made an appearance at the event since he was inaugurated.
 Trump hinted earlier this month that he would not attend the event.

-“The dinner is so boring and so negative that we’re going to hold a very positive rally instead,” Trump said, Fox reported.
+“The dinner is so boring and so negative that we’re going to hold a very positive rally instead,” Trump said, per Fox News.

 Last year, Trump held a rally in Michigan instead of attending the dinner.

-Entertainer Michelle Wolf drew criticism for her attacks on White House Press Secretary Sarah Huckabee Sanders, who attended the event on behalf of of the Trump administration.
-Wolf called Sanders an “Uncle Tom” for “white women” because she lied for Trump while serving as his spokesperson, Newsweek reported.
+Entertainer Michelle Wolf drew criticism for her attacks on White House Press Secretary Sarah Huckabee Sanders, who attended the event on behalf of the Trump administration.
+Wolf called Sanders an “Uncle Tom” for “white women,” claiming that Sanders lied for Trump while serving as his spokesperson, Newsweek reported.

 In November, Trump tweeted that Wolf “bombed so badly” that the association had scheduled an author to speak instead of a comedian, calling it a “good first step in a comeback of a dying evening and tradition!”